leanprover-community/mathlib3/docs/tactics.md

 This is a "finishing" tactic modification of `simp`.
-The tactic `simpa [rules, ...] using e` will simplify the hypothesis `e` using `rules`, then simplify the goal using `rules`, and try to close the goal using `assumption`.
+The tactic `simpa [rules, ...] using e` will simplify the hypothesis `e` using `rules`, then simplify the goal using `rules`, and try to close the goal using the target, or (if no target is provided) `assumption`.
 If `e` is a term instead of a local constant, it is first added to the local context using `have`.

 ### replace